xabgu/unezquake/UNEZQUAKE.md

 ### Teamplay

-The following features make the most sense in the context of teamplay gameplay modes.
+The following features make the most sense in the context of teamplay gameplay modes, for example 2on2, 4on4, and clan arena.

 ---